 - Insert your left needle through the back of the 1st stitch purlwise

 - Wrap the yarn counter clockwise around the right needle and pull it through the stitch.
 This is very much like doing a regular knit stitch.

 - Slide the stitch off your left needle

 Now look at your ktbl.
-If you stretch your work from side to side, you will notice that the stitch you knit through the back loop shrinks, rather than expands like a regular knit stitch.
-This is because knitting the stitch through the back loop twists it, making the left and right “legs” of the stitch cross.
+If you stretch your work from side to side, the stitches you knit through the back loop shrink.
+The “regular” knit stitches expand.
+This is because knitting a stitch through the back loop twists it, making the left and right “legs” of the stitch cross.
 The arrows in the photo below point to the columns of ktbl & ptbl stitches.

 Want to Practice Ktbl?

-Ktbl and ptbl are used in the beautiful Idril sweater to help accentuate and tighten the neckline edge.
+The beautiful Idril sweater uses Ktbl and ptbl to help accentuate and tighten the neckline edge.
 The lessons in our Idril Knit Along guide you step-by-step through the pattern.
 Check it out at https://knitalongclub.com/course/idril/.